 Chapter 122:12-3 Alternative Transportation Fuel Grant Program

-(A) "Ineligible expenditures" are expenditures that are not eligible for grant funds.
-Ineligible expenditures include, but are not limited to, the purchase/rental of real property (land or buildings) and grantee's normal operating/administrative expenses (not directly related to an eligible project), equipment/machinery lease payments, purchases of consumable/disposable items unrelated to an eligible project, personnel expenses, including travel, and feasibility studies and planning will all be deemed operating/administrative expenses.
+(A) "Ineligible expenditures" are expenditures that are not eligible for funds.
+Ineligible expenditures include, but are not limited to, the purchase/rental of real property (land or buildings) and normal operating/administrative expenses (not directly related to an eligible project), equipment/machinery lease payments, purchases of consumable/disposable items unrelated to an eligible project, personnel expenses, including travel, and feasibility studies and planning will all be deemed operating/administrative expenses.

 (B) Under no circumstances may funds used for the purchase and installation of an alternative fuel refueling or distribution facility or terminal exceed eighty percent of the cost of the facility or terminal, except that at least twenty per cent of the total cost of the facility or terminal shall be incurred by the grant recipient and not compensated for by any other source.
 Funds used for the purchase of alternative fuel shall not exceed eighty per cent of the cost of the fuel or, in the case of blended biodiesel or blended gasoline, eighty per cent of the incremental cost of the blended biodiesel or blended gasoline.